 Thousand Oaks Bible Church is north of downtown San Antonio, close to McAllister Park.
 Pumpkins are available for sale daily during the second half of October.

-The Fall Festival, including bouncy houses, facepainting, games, snacks, and photo sets, will take place on October 23rd, 2022.
+The Fall Festival, including bouncy houses, face painting, games, snacks, and photo sets, will take place at a date TBD.
+Check here for details.

 15801 Jones Maltsberger Rd, San Antonio